makaroni4/focused_youtube/README.md

 Clone FY's repo to your computer.

-Install dependencies and run a command to re-build the extension on any file change:
+Install dependencies and run a command to re-build the extension (update files in the `dist` folder) on any file change:

 ```
 npm install